 Here we go.

-First, how on EARTH do you know how many diapers to buy?
+How do you know how many diapers to buy for baby?

 Well, the short answer is: you don’t.
 You kind of just estimate.
 All babies are different (that’s such an annoying phrase, but its true).
 But lots of moms out there have blessed us with data from their babies.
 They have kept track of how many diapers their baby have used in each size, in order to share the results with you.
 You can read a ton of blogs to gather & average data, but this is meant to be a comprehensive guide.
 I’m here for facts and data.